ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lab/lab00.md

 * If you are working on a machine in the Computer Science Instruction Lab (CSIL), you'll be working on one of the following machines: `csil-01.cs.ucsb.edu`, `csil-02.cs.ucsb.edu`, etc.(though `csil-48.cs.ucsb.edu`).
 Please see [Step 2a](#step2a){: data-ajax="false"} for further instructions.

-If you are working on your laptop, whether Windows, Mac or Linux, the instructions below will tell you how to connect to `csil.cs.ucsb.edu`.
-For now its okay to connect to that server, however in the future please connect to one of the following machines:
+If you are working on your laptop, whether Windows, Mac or Linux, the instructions below will tell you how to connect to `csil-[01-48].cs.ucsb.edu`.
+So, please connect to one of the following machines:

 * `csil-01.cs.ucsb.edu`
 * `csil-02.cs.ucsb.edu`, etc.
 * etc.
 * through `csil-48.cs.ucsb.edu`

-You'll get much better performance on those individual machines, because they are much less heavily loaded and have newer hardware, as compared to `csil.cs.ucsb.edu`.

 * If you are working on your laptop and it is a Mac or Linux machine, go to [Step 2b](#step2b){: data-ajax="false"}.